 Here, there are Wi-Fi access points on channels 11 and 6 on the radio air.

 Channel 3 was chosen for the Keenetic device's Wi-Fi operation, but also, in this situation, it was possible to choose channel 1.

 Let's consider in detail an example of using the InSSIDer 2 utility on a PC.

 If you have more than one wireless adapter on your computer, select one to scan your network in the 'Network connection' menu.

 The utility will automatically scan your wireless networks and display information about the radio air.

 NOTE: Important!
 The utility displays information on wireless Wi-Fi networks (IEEE 802.11a/b/g/n) operating in the 2.4 and 5 GHz bands.
 Information about interference from other household appliances/devices (microwave, Bluetooth adapters, and others) will not be displayed in the utility.

 The utility displays the following information:

 SSID – the wireless network name

 Channel – the number of the channel on which the wireless network is running.
 Sometimes 'Channel' displays two numbers (for example, 1+5).
 This is because the 802.11n standard uses a channel width of 40 MHz (additional information in 'IEEE 802.11n basic provisions').
-If a 20 MHz channel width is used, one wireless channel is displayed.
+One wireless channel is displayed if a 20 MHz channel width is used.